mrciolino/wiki-backup/timeline.md

 - The party finds Darmuth's Phylactery which is in the knot in the portal in the hole in the hat.

 - The party fights a dragon named Karroash.
-Spoops gets swallowed.
+Spoops gets knocked out and swallowed.
+He awakens in the dragons lair.
+- Spoops ends up trapped by Darmuth in what was formerly a dragon's hoard far to the south west of Gothriathon.
+He uses his knife leg, ring of misty step, and immunity to poison to easily bypass the defenses of the hoard, returning to thr surface.
+He then uses his knife leg to fly back to gothriathon to meet up with the party.

 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)
 - Aku is slain when the party drops dragon turtles on his castle.
-- Spoops ends up trapped by Darmuth in what was formerly a dragon's hoard far to the south west of Gothriathon.
-He uses his knife leg, ring of misty step, and immunity to poison to easily bypass the defenses of the hoard, returning to thr surface.
-He then uses his knife leg to fly back to gothriathon to meet up with the party.
 - Assault on Darmuth Begins
 - The party arrive above Altricia in their flying ship.
 - The party tries to evacuate who they can from Altricia prior to engaging Darmuth.